-EPA 4: Clinical assessment and management
+Learning goal 5: Clinical assessment and management

-Theme Clinical assessment and managemen at AT-EPA-04 Title Clinically assess and manage the ongoing care of patients Description This activity requires the ability to: identify and access sources of relevant information about patients obtain patients' histories examine patients perform appropriate standardised assessments, such as: American Spinal Injury Association (ASIA) Impairment scale (AIS) Functional Independence Measure for Children (WeeFIM) manual muscle testing musculoskeletal assessment, including goniometer joint ranges post-traumatic amnesia testing standardised hypertonicity scales Westmead post-traumatic amnesia (PTA) testing synthesise findings to develop diagnoses and identify impairments, activity limitations, and participation restrictions discuss findings and goals with patients, families, and/or carers generate multidisciplinary management plans discuss findings and plan with other professionals, such as allied health clinicians, general practitioners, and school staff.
-Behaviours clinicians, general practitioners, and i scriour stair.
-Professional practice framework domain Ready to perform without supervision Expected behaviours of a trainee who can routinely perform this activity without needing supervision Requires some supervision Possible behaviours of a trainee who needs some supervision to perform this activity The trainee will: The trainee may: Medical expertise elicit accurate, organised, and problem-focused medical and developmental histories, considering physical, psychosocial, and risk factors perform full physical examinations to establish the nature and extent of problems synthesise and interpret findings from histories and examinations to devise the most likely provisional diagnoses, impairments, activity limitations, and participation restrictions assess the severity of problems, the likelihood of complications, and impact on function and take patient-centred histories, considering psychosocial factors perform accurate physical examinations recognise and correctly interpret abnormal findings synthesise pertinent information to direct clinical encounters and diagnostic categories develop appropriate goal-directed multidisciplinary management plans clinical outcomes develop goal-directed multidisciplinary management plans based on relevant guidelines, considering the harm / benefit balance by taking patients' personal circumstances into account Communication communicate openly, listen, and take patients' concerns seriously, giving them adequate opportunity to ask questions provide information to patients, families, whānau, and/or carers to enable them to make fully informed decisions from various diagnostic, therapeutic, and management options communicate clearly, effectively, respectfully, and promptly with other professionals involved in patients' care anticipate, read, and respond to verbal and nonverbal cues demonstrate active listening skills communicate patients' situations to colleagues, including senior clinicians Quality and safety demonstrate safety skills, including infection control, adverse event reporting, and effective clinical handover recognise and effectively deal with challenging behaviours obtain informed consent before undertaking any investigation or providing treatment (except in an emergency) inform patients of the risks associated with any part of the proposed management plans perform hand hygiene, and take infection control precautions at appropriate moments take precaution against patients displaying challenging behaviours, ensuring appropriate care of patients and safety of staff document histories and physical examination findings, and synthesise with clarity and completeness Teaching and learning set defined objectives for clinical teaching encounters, and solicit feedback on mutually agreed goals regularly reflect upon and self-evaluate professional development obtain informed consent before involving patients in teaching activities turn clinical activities into an opportunity to teach, appropriate to the setting set goals and objectives for self-learning self-reflect frequently deliver teaching considering learners' level of training Research search for, find, compile, analyse, interpret, and evaluate information relevant to the research subject refer to guidelines and medical literature to assist in clinical assessments and management when required recognise the limitations of evidence and the challenges of applying research in daily practice use plain-language education materials, and demonstrate cultural and linguistical sensitivity demonstrate effective and culturally safe communication and care for all groups, including display respect for patients' cultures, and attentiveness to social determinants of health display an understanding of at least the most prevalent cultures in society, and an appreciation Cultural safety Aboriginal and Torres Strait Islander peoples and Māori use a professional interpreter, health advocate, or community of their sensitivities appropriately access interpretive or culturally focused services member to assist in communication with families understand patients' beliefs and values, and how these might impact on health and function demonstrate professional values, including compassion, empathy, respect for diversity, integrity, demonstrate professional conduct, honesty, and integrity Ethics and honesty, and partnership to all patients consider patients' decision-making capacityidentify patients' preferences professional behaviour hold information about patients in confidence, unless the release of information is required by law regarding management and the role of families in decision making or public interest assess patients' capacity for decision making and consent to procedures prioritise patients and/or social welfare above personal interest or professional agendas apply knowledge and experience to identify patients' problems, making logical, rational decisions, demonstrate clinical reasoning by gathering focused information relevant to patients' care Judgement and and acting to achieve positive outcomes for patients recognise personal limitations and seek help in an appropriate decision making use a holistic approach to health and disability, considering comorbidity, uncertainty, and risk way when required use the best available evidence for the most effective therapies and interventions to ensure quality care Leadership, management, and teamwork work effectively as a member of multidisciplinary teams to achieve the best health outcomes for patients share relevant information with members of the multidisciplinary care team demonstrate awareness of colleagues in difficulty, and work within the appropriate structural systems to support them while maintaining patients' safety Health policy, systems, and advocacy participate in health promotion, disease prevention and control, screening, and reporting notifiable diseases identify and navigate components of the healthcare system relevant to patients' care provide optimal cost-effective care to allow maximum benefit from the available resources identify and access relevant community resources to support patients' care
+Theme Clinical assessment and management = Title Clinically assess and manage the ongoing care of patients Description This activity requires the ability to: identify and access sources of relevant information about patients7 obtain patients' histories examine patients perform appropriate standardised assessments, such as: American Spinal Injury Association (ASIA) Impairment scale (AIS) Functional Independence Measure for Children (WeeFIM) manual muscle testing musculoskeletal assessment, including goniometer joint ranges post-traumatic amnesia testing standardised hypertonicity scales Westmead post-traumatic amnesia (PTA) testing synthesise findings to develop diagnoses and identify impairments, activity limitations, and participation restrictions discuss findings and goals with patients, families, and/or carers generate multidisciplinary management plans discuss findings and plan with other professionals, such as allied health clinicians, general practitioners, and school staff.
+Behaviours omnotatio, gorioral practitioners, and concertation.
+Professional practice framework domain Ready to perform without supervision Expected behaviours of a trainee who can routinely perform this activity without needing supervision The trainee will: Requires some supervision Possible behaviours of a trainee who needs some supervision to perform this activity The trainee may: Medical expertise elicit accurate, organised, and problem-focused medical and developmental histories, considering physical, psychosocial, and risk factors perform full physical examinations to establish the nature and extent of problems synthesise and interpret findings from histories and examinations to devise the most likely provisional diagnoses, impairments, activity limitations, and participation restrictions assess the severity of problems, the likelihood of complications, and impact on function and clinical outcomes take patient-centred histories, considering psychosocial factors perform accurate physical examinations recognise and correctly interpret abnormal findings synthesise pertinent information to direct clinical encounters and diagnostic categories develop appropriate goal-directed multidisciplinary management plans develop goal-directed multidisciplinary management plans based on relevant guidelines, considering the harm / benefit balance by taking patients' personal circumstances into account Communication communicate openly, listen, and take patients' concerns seriously, giving them adequate opportunity to ask questions provide information to patients, families, whānau, and/or carers to enable them to make fully informed decisions from various diagnostic, therapeutic, and management options communicate clearly, effectively, respectfully, and promptly with other professionals involved in patients' care anticipate, read, and respond to verbal and nonverbal cues demonstrate active listening skills communicate patients' situations to colleagues, including senior clinicians Quality and safety demonstrate safety skills, including infection control, adverse event reporting, and effective clinical handover recognise and effectively deal with challenging behaviours obtain informed consent before undertaking any investigation or providing treatment (except in an emergency) inform patients of the risks associated with any part of the proposed management plans perform hand hygiene, and take infection control precautions at appropriate moments take precaution against patients displaying challenging behaviours, ensuring appropriate care of patients and safety of staff document histories and physical examination findings, and synthesise with clarity and completeness Teaching and learning set defined objectives for clinical teaching encounters, and solicit feedback on mutually agreed goals regularly reflect upon and self-evaluate professional development obtain informed consent before involving patients in teaching activities turn clinical activities into an opportunity to teach, appropriate to the setting set goals and objectives for self-learning deliver teaching considering learners' level of training Research search for, find, compile, analyse, interpret, and evaluate information relevant to the research subject refer to guidelines and medical literature to assist in clinical assessments and management when required recognise the limitations of evidence and the challenges of applying research in daily practice

-&lt;sup>7 References to patients in the remainder of this document may include their families, whānau, and/or carers.
+7 References to patients in the remainder of this document may include their families, whānau, and/or carers.